-Recirculating Aquaculture Systems
+Infectious Diseases in Recirculating Aquaculture Systems

 Recirculating aquaculture systems (RASs), by contrast, are situated within enclosed facilities with more limited access by potential final or intermediate hosts.
-Parasites with direct life cycles are more common and dangerous in an RAS, because RASs used in production tends to have greater fish densities and by definition recycle water, which results in closer fish-to-fish contact and greater buildup of parasite numbers within the system.
+Parasites with direct life cycles are more common and dangerous in an RAS, because RASs used in production tend to have greater fish densities and by definition recycle water, which results in closer fish-to-fish contact and greater buildup of parasite numbers within the system.
 Once a parasite infects a fish within an RAS, it becomes magnified, and disease can spread rapidly.
 Ichthyophthirius multifiliis (“ich”), Cryptocaryon irritans (“salt water ich”), and Amyloodinium (marine velvet disease) can spread rapidly within an RAS.
 Similarly, egg-laying monogeneans such as Dactylogyrus sp and Neobenedenia sp, the capillarid nematodes (which have direct life cycles), and microsporidia also can spread rapidly within an RAS.

-Net Pens/Cage Culture
+Infectious Diseases in Aquaculture of Net Pens/Cage Culture